 This specification establishes the minimum set of Elliptic Curve Cryptography public key parameters and cryptographic methods that will likely satisfy the widest range of platforms and applications and facilitate interoperability.

-The set meets the requirements of Suite-B and includes an additional Elliptic Curve (EC) beyond Suite-B requirements, allowing users to match the level of security of every type of AES algorithm specified in [RFC4880].
+This specification offers efficient cryptographic method for applications to match the level of security of every type of AES algorithm specified in [RFC4880].